 This park is a gem of a place and I’m sure not many people know about it.
 It’s a great place to spend time with your family or walk the dog.
 There is plenty to do where you can picnic on the wide-open grassed areas, a playground for the kiddies and the Azelia Ley Museum you can visit, however it’s only open on Sundays between 1.30 and 4.30pm.
 There is also the Manning Steps you can climb up to get a great view of the coast and the Darling Scarp.

-Visiting the park just this Sunday I was lucky to come across loads of people walking their dog - a favourite place for those living close by.
-Dogs can only be on leash but no excuse not to take your dog for a good walk around the many path ways surrounding the grassed areas and Manning Lake.
+Visiting the park one Sunday I was lucky to come across loads of people walking their dog – a favourite place for those living close by.
+Dogs can only be on leash but no excuse not to take your dog for a good walk around the many pathways surrounding the grassed areas and Manning Lake.

 Manning Park is at the end of Phoenix Road in Hamilton Hill/Spearwood.
 It is considered as part of Beeliar Regional Park.
 It is surrounded by native flora and fauna and sits on a limestone ridge.
 The park is open from 7am to 7pm every day.